-I’ve always liked literature and from my teenage years wrote poetry and short stories, greatly influenced by the tastes of my older brother.
-They were very much late sixties tastes, running from D. H. Lawrence, J. P. Donleavy and Edna O’Brien to e. e. cummings, Dylan Thomas and the British Pop poets.
+From my teenage years I wrote poetry and short stories, greatly influenced by the tastes of my older brother.
+They were basically sixties tastes, from D. H. Lawrence, J. P. Donleavy and Edna O’Brien to e. e. cummings, Dylan Thomas and the British Pop poets.
 At art school in the early seventies, they broadened to include Kurt Vonnegut, Richard Brautigan, Ken Kesey and Thomas Pynchon, still pretty much tracking the times.

+Attending film school in London, my tastes continued to broaden, absorbing much science fiction (from Philip K. Dick to William Gibson) as well as other contemporary American fiction and British drama.
 The attraction of movies was in large part a way of combining pictures with language and stories, sound and music.
 It seemed the most complete of arts – still does.
-At art school I started making super-8 movies that had inter-titles or captions (there was no option for sound with super-8 movies at that time – probably still isn’t).
-So I was soon thinking about stories – factual or fictional – for short movies and eventually when I got to film school this was done on a more formal basis, sitting down with others and writing properly formatted film scripts or preliminary treatments on a very tight schedule, only to watch them steadily being butchered by ‘the production process’.
-Script-writing continued after I left film school, either to submit for funding, or just for my own short films, entirely self-funded (see Filmography).
-But film scripts are a very unsatisfactory, bastard form of literature.
+At art school I started making super-8 movies that had inter-titles or captions (there was no option for sound).
+So I was soon thinking about stories – factual or fictional – and eventually when I got to film school this was done on a more formal basis, sitting down with others and writing properly formatted scripts or preliminary treatments on a very tight schedule, only to watch them steadily being butchered by ‘the production process’.
+Script-writing continued after I left film school, either to submit for funding, or just for my own short films (see Filmography).
+But film scripts are a very unsatisfactory form of literature.
 They don’t even have the status of plays, which at least stand for repeated performances, even with extensive interpretation.
 Film scripts are even more provisional, even more convoluted and fragmentary to read.
 Not surprisingly, my film scripts drifted into short stories at times, just to make for a better read.
 But I’m not offering anything from the 70s or 80s here.

-Instead I’m providing works from the 21st century.
-These fall into two phases, 2006-2009, and 2010 to the present.
+Instead I’m providing work from the 21st century.
+This falls into roughly two phases, 2006-2009, and 2010 to the present.
 The first was a period of great stress for me, following my failed doctoral studies.
 I didn’t have a studio so I couldn’t really paint.
-I was doing small drawings and toying with scanning and compositing but I hadn’t really taken to digital graphics just yet either.
-Following the protracted period of writing for the dissertation (2001-4) I was however, still in full writing mode and had began to blog.
+I was doing small drawings and toying with scanning and compositing but I hadn’t really taken to digital graphics just yet.
+Following the protracted period of writing for the dissertation (2001-4) I was still in full writing mode and had began to blog.
 So I was writing a lot of casual art criticism, pretty much daily.
 Fiction provided a release from that as well.
 Some of the shorter pieces were actually written as comments for the blog They Eat Their Young, mostly from 2007.
-Most of these are only around 500w and would probably fit on this page, but for the sake of consistency I’m presenting them all as PDFs.
+Many of these are around 500w or less and would probably fit on this page, but for the sake of consistency I’m presenting them all as PDFs.
 The second phase are longer pieces (including two novels) and were written to vent various frustrations, explore dreams or schemes.
-They are my last vestiges of being a movie maker, story teller, language lover.
+They are the last vestiges of having been a movie maker, story teller, language lover.
 I’m listing them here with most recent uppermost.

 The Purple Possum – a short story (14,912w – 270Kb) – (May-October 2020)